ZKSAFE/zksafe-docs/EIP/eip-6xxx.md

 There are three parties involved, Verifier, Requester and Prover.

 - A verifier,
-  - should verify the hashes that are computed as agreed using the proof.
+  - SHOULD verify the hashes that are computed as agreed using the proof.
-  - must not store password in plain text.
+  - MUST NOT store password in plain text.
 - A requester
-  - should provide all operation parameters to the prover.
+  - SHOULD provide all operation parameters to the prover.
-  - shall request a verification from the verifier.
+  - SHALL request a verification from the verifier.
-- An prover
+- A prover
-  - should compute the hashes from all operation parameters given, well-known variables and the password.
+  - SHOULD compute the hashes from all operation parameters given, well-known variables and the password.
   - This computation
-    - should be agreed with the verifier.
+    - SHOULD be agreed with the verifier.
-    - should generate a proof of the process.
+    - SHOULD generate a proof of the process.
-    - should output at least three hashes.
+    - SHOULD output at least three hashes.

-Below is the interface that a verifier should implement.
+Below is the interface that a verifier SHOULD implement.
 ```javascript
 pragma solidity ^0.8.0;